Profanity: Why God Cares About the Words You Use

 Jesus warned, “Out of the abundance of the heart the mouth speaks.
 A good man out of the good treasure of his heart brings forth good things, and an evil man out of the evil treasure brings forth evil things.
 But I say to you that for every idle word men may speak, they will give account of it in the day of judgment.
 For by your words you will be justified, and by your words you will be condemned” (Matthew 12:34-37).

-Being a Christian requires acknowledging that God has placed some things off-limits—things that degrade us, hurt us or make us less than we should be.
 Vulgar language is one of those things.
-If our words reflect the heart, then crass words reflect a crass heart and corrupt words reflect a corrupt heart.
-If our goal is to develop godly character—to pursue righteousness and purity—how can we justify using words whose only real function is to insult and offend?
+If our words reflect the heart, and if our goal is to develop godly character—to pursue righteousness and purity—how can we justify using words whose only real function is to insult, shock and offend?

 Your words are your superpower.
 You have the opportunity to provide others with “what is good for necessary edification, that it may impart grace to the hearers.”
 Or you can settle for filthiness, foolish talking and coarse jesting, “which are not fitting.”